saikiranshet/EngineerAssignment2025/readme.md

 You can also find the recordings in screenrecords folder

+🚀 # Project Status & Enhancements Needed
+|
+✅ # Current Status:
+The framework is functional, but some areas require further enhancements.
+Order-related tests are still failing and need investigation.
+Allure report not working - Need investigation

+🔧 Enhancements Needed:
+Improve test stability and handle intermittent failures.
+Optimize selectors and improve test data management.
+Enhance reporting (Allure & Mochawesome) for better insights.
+Review Cypress best practices for improved maintainability.

+On the right track, but things take time!
+A bit more polishing, and we’ll have a rock-solid automation framework for sure.